Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Desember 2024 17.30.11 UTC
+- WIB: Jumat, 13 Desember 2024 18.21.34 UTC
-- WITA: Jumat, 13 Desember 2024 18.30.11 UTC
+- WITA: Jumat, 13 Desember 2024 19.21.34 UTC
-- WIT: Jumat, 13 Desember 2024 19.30.11 UTC
+- WIT: Jumat, 13 Desember 2024 20.21.34 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship